 Water flow in the peat soil was assumed to be laminar and thus follows Darcy's law as generalized for unsaturated flow by the 1-D Richards's equation (Richards, 1931).
 The change of unsaturated conductivity with water content was modeled following Mualem (1976).
-The relationship between water tension and soil water content was approximated by the van Genuchten (1980) approach.
+The relationship between water tension and soil water content was

+- approximated by the van Genuchten (1980) approach.
 Coefficients of the van Genuchten function (Table S1) were obtained from the synthesized empirical data of peat soil from Weiss et al. (1998) and Letts et al. (2000), with the residual water content set to 0% and the wilting point to 10% (vol.) for all the layers (Schwärzel et al., 2006).
 The vertical saturated hydraulic conductivity profile was derived from the mean of the measured data of Fraser et al. (2001b).
-The horizontal hydraulic conductivity, k{sat} for acrotelm ranged from 10^{-7} to 10^{-3} (average ~ 10^{-5}) m s-1 and increased toward the peat surface.
-The k{sat} for catotelm peat ranged from 10^{-8} to 10^{-6} m s-1 (eq.1, Table S1).
-According to Fraser et al. (2001a), groundwater flow in Mer Bleue is perpendicular to the BP and can be reasonably described by the Dupuit-Forchheimer assumptions.
+The horizontal hydraulic conductivity, k{sat} for acrotelm ranged from 10-7 to 10-3 m s-1 and increased toward the peat surface.
+The k{sat} for catotelm peat ranged from 10-8 to 10-6 m s-1 (eq.1, Table S1). - Fraser et al. (2001a) studied the groundwater flow in Mer Bleue.
+They suggested that groundwater flowed perpendicularly to the BP and can be reasonably described by the Dupuit-Forchheimer assumptions.
 Thus, in our study the BP was conceptually viewed as a dynamic stressor: an open channel with a varying water level into which the lateral flow in Mer Bleue drains.
-The lateral subsurface flow (seepage flow) was assumed to be driven by the hydraulic gradient of the water level at the peatland tower site and the BP.
+The lateral subsurface flow (seepage flow) was assumed to be driven - 170 by the hydraulic gradient of the water level at the peatland tower site and the BP.
 Water flow occurred when the simulated groundwater table in the peatlands, z{sat} , was above the water table level in the BP, with flow occurring horizontally from a peat layer to BP when the soil was saturated (eq.1).
-The subsurface flow rate, q{sub} was assumed proportional to the hydraulic gradient (z{sat} z{bp})/ d_p , the thickness, d_z , and saturated hydraulic conductivity of each soil layer, k{sat} :
+The subsurface flow rate, q{sub} was assumed proportional to the hydraulic gradient $(z{sat} z{bp})/d_p$, the thickness, d_z , and saturated hydraulic conductivity of each soil layer, k{sat} :

+175

-$$q{sub} = \int{z{bo}}^{z{sat}} k{sat} \frac{(z{sat} - z{bp})}{d_u d_p} dz$$ (eq.1)
+$$q{sub} = \int{z{tp}}^{z{sat}} k{sat} \frac{(z{sat} - z{bp})}{d_u d_p} dz$$

+(eq.1)